 The TAS program offers innovative degree or certificate options for both graduate students and undergraduates interested in trans-Atlantic relations, political culture or comparative public policy through a US-European consortium.
 This program was developed at the UW and eight other universities in 1996-97 with a grant from the US Department of Education's Fund for the Improvement of Post Secondary Education (FIPSE) and the European Commission.
-Our US partners in this consortium are the University of North Carolina at Chapel Hill and Duke University.
-Our European partners are the University of Bath (UK), the Universite' de Paris III (France), the Freie Universitat Berlin (Germany), Humboldt-Universitat zu Berlin (Germany), the Universita' degli Studi di Siena (Italy) Sciences Po (France), Charles University (Prague) and the Universidad Carlos III of Madrid (Spain).
+Our US partner in this consortium is the University of North Carolina at Chapel Hill.
+Our European partners are the University of Bath (UK), the Université de Paris III (France), the Freie Universitat Berlin (Germany), Humboldt-Universitat zu Berlin (Germany), the Universita' degli Studi di Siena (Italy) Sciences Po (France), Charles University (Prague) and the Universidad Carlos III of Madrid (Spain).
 All of the European universities involved originally began their collaboration when they established Euromasters, a 12-month graduate program focusing on contemporary European political culture.
 Our TAS program builds on the Euromasters foundation to provide unique programmatic opportunities for both American and European students.

 The Euromasters students who have chosen to take part in the Trans-Atlantic-Track of their program will also spend winter quarter at the UW.
 In Seattle the students study European-US relations and American politics, society and history.
 The American Module that both the Euromasters and returning UW students take consists of two courses.
 The core course, "The United States and Europe in World Politics," traces the development of US-European relations from the dawn of the American republic to the post-Cold War era.
 Students choose their second class from a menu of courses on American politics and society offered during the winter quarter.
 UW students for whom this requirement poses a problem (for example, due to conflicts with courses required for their degree program) may petition to take only one of the American Module courses.